Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 5Automation eligible scenario list

-List out all the QA metrics
+List of all the QA metrics:

 #Metric NameMetric DefinitionMetric FormulaMetric unit of measureReports in which the metrics to be used